Curriculum & Course Catalog

 Prerequisite: Math IV

-This course is designed for students that have successfully completed Math IV and elect to continue to an applications-based honors course in mathematics.
+This course is designed for students who have successfully completed Math IV and elect to continue to an applications-based honors course in mathematics.
 Students will study exploratory data analysis, experimental design, the concept of distributions of data, probability, graphical displays and numerical summaries of data, relationships of association and correlation, confidence and inference.
 Student projects will involve designing data collection, gathering and analyzing different types of data, displaying their research and analysis and presenting their work to their classmates and/or to wider audiences.
-Throughout, students will be expected to use technology, including statistical analysis using the coding language R, to help organize and analyze their work and create mathematical models as a part of their study.
-Students will ultimately conduct extensive analysis and inference in the spring, and their projects will build on the concepts covered throughout the entirety of the academic year.
+Students will ultimately conduct extensive analysis and inference in the spring, working with constituents beyond the classroom, and their projects will build on the concepts covered throughout the entirety of the academic year.
+Throughout, students will be expected to use technology to help organize and analyze their work and create mathematical models as a part of their study.

 Calculus I